How I Read 21 Books Every Week

 This allows you to use your peripherals.
 Over time you’ll notice that you’re still able to see the other words without actually focusing on them.

 I sleep two-hours per day (if you read my blog regularly then you’d know this already).
-Check out the category on my (thought provoking) life for the posts on this.
+Check out the category on my life for the posts on this if you’re interested.
 They go into far greater detail about this than I would here (I’m not one to repeat myself, I might as well copy and paste).

 Imagine all the free-time I have at night while others are sleeping.
 In fact, I do most (if not all) of my best thinking, reading, and writing at night; it’s so peaceful!
 No phone calls, no traffic noises, just calm.